HexHive/liberator/README.md

 ./fuzzing_pipeline_generation.sh
 ```

-At the end, yo will have many spurious files in your home, to delete (almost) all of them, do as follows.
+At the end, you will have many spurious files in your home, to delete (almost) all of them, do as follows.

 ```bash
 cd ..